Chainsaw artist turns water oak into a soaring eagle

-LAKE PLACID — Frankie Flowers, 37, and Jake Farrell, 43, have been artists for over 26 years.
+Frankie Flowers, age 37, and Jake Farrell, age 43, have been artists for over 26 years.
 Their modalities include rock, film, metal, plastics, silver, trees and more.
-Between the two, they work in over 25 art mediums.
+Between the two they work in over 25 art mediums.

 Flowers learned the trade from his grandfather, “Mountain Dan” Smathers, after whom he named his company.

-“I took an apprenticeship from him in Hendersonville, North Carolina.
+“I took an apprenticeship from him in Hendersonville, N.C.
 Grandpa passed the family craft to me.
-He was a minister and wanted me to be more than a carver, but a carver with a message,” Flowers said.
+He was a minister and wanted me to be more than a carver, but a carver with a message,” said Flowers.

 That message was to glorify God by using your talent.

-“I donate many of my pieces to area non-profits,” Flowers said.
+“I donate many of my pieces to area non-profits,” said Flowers.
 Some were used as raffle items at last week’s Noon Rotary Wild Game Dinner fundraiser.

-Starting at 8 a.m.
-Saturday, Dec.
-19, he will be at Taylor Rental in Sebring to do a live exhibit of his artistic chainsaw carving.
+On Saturday, Dec.
+19, starting at 8 a.m, he will be at Taylor Rental in Sebring to do a live exhibit of his artistic chainsaw carving.

 Daisey said they made arrangements with Flowers to carve their tree back in October.